tomzx/blog.tomrochette.com-content/agi/my-path-to-agi/article.md

 * Computing Machinery and Intelligence (2015-10)
 * Can Digital Computer Think?
 (2015-10)
 * Solvable and Unsolvable Problems (2015-10)
+* Systems of Logic Based on Ordinals (2016-01 - ?)

 ### The First Level of Super Mario Bros. is Easy with Lexicographic Orderings and Time Travel (2015-06)
 Tom Murphy VII